Electric vehicle charging network: Maps

-In Spain Alargador offers an editable map of EV recharge points in which everybody who wants to share their electric outlet can do it easily.
-All data is downloadable freely to most common GPS navigators and mapping software.
-Another source is ElectroMaps to find a station in Spain.

-Pod Point provides one of the UK's largest public charging networks with over 1,500 stations.
-The live charging station map provides the address, charging rate, connector type and availability of public charging stations.
-In 2015, they launched the Open Charge public network with smartphone-enabled charging points that are reliable and easy to use.
+Charging station mapping services typically give the location, power, network, and connector type of publicly available charging stations, while more advanced services give the price and live availability of stations.
+Large charging networks provide maps of their own stations for customers.

 PlugShare is a crowdsourced map of public, private and residential charging locations.
 The site uses Google Maps to provide a map of charging locations and their own database to filter by charging type.
 Public chargers, private chargers, and residential charging locations are listed.
 The service provides an app for iOS and Android which allows users to locate chargers near their current location.
 An account is needed to view private persons' charging locations, as these locations are at the homes or businesses of Plugshare members.
 Plugshare was acquired by EVgo in 2021.
 Plugshare is one of many leading sources of where charge stations exist, however plenty public and private stations are not updated in the app.

-Sun Country Highway includes a map of 1000 of its chargers across Canada and the US.

-Naladuj website is a search engine and map containing charging stations located in Poland.
-It allows to perform search based on a given place and/or selected categories including connector type, charging speed/power, availability, opening hours, payment/authorization requirements and voivodeship.
-To locate charging stations cataloged in the database, depending on the user's choice, Naladuj uses Google Maps or OpenStreetMap.

-EVhype provides an interactive map of electric vehicle public charging stations.
-It uses various sources to obtain and display charging stations the data.
-EVhype has a social network element.
-It allows users to create accounts, add comments, bookmarks and pictures.
+Open Charge Map is a non-commercial EV charging data service.
+They state the aim of providing a single point of reference, in a field of independent, conflicting charging data services.

+Zapmap is an electric vehicle charging mapping and payment service in the UK.
+They share their statistics with the Department for Transport, and many local councils direct their residents to the service for locating charging stations.

+OpenStreetMap is an open source map of the world which includes rich support of descriptions on charging stations.
+The map can be used by anyone under the ODbL license.